Roads to Judah: About

-Reception
+Critical reception

 Roads to Judah was met with generally positive reviews.
 Shane Mehling of Decibel gave the album an eight out of ten, and praised it for pushing the boundaries of black metal.
 He wrote that, "This band produces long, incredibly beautiful black metal that, aside from the buried shrieks of the vocalist, doesn't have a drop of evil or noticeable malice" and that Deafheaven is "sure as hell doing a lot more with the genre than the newest batch of gauntlet-wearing Darkthrone worshipers."
 Graham Scala of RVA Magazine wrote that Deafheaven's songs are, "all a series of graceful transitions and dynamic shifts in timbre, rather than marathon blastbeat sessions or one effects-laden crescendo after another.
 This is a distinction which not only separates them from the majority of their contemporaries, but has provided the basis for a memorable and compelling release."
 However, Alex Deller of Rock Sound gave the album a six out of ten stating that Deafheaven's blend of black metal and shoegaze was not "an entirely new proposition" and compared the album to the music of Liturgy.